leonlinsx/minimal-mistakes/_posts/2020-10-02-2020-substack-review.md

 ---
 title:  "Review of Substack in 2020"
-tags: [substack, tech, newsletter, review]
+tags: [substack, tech, newsletter, review, company]
-published: false
+published: true
 ---

 ## Takeaway

+Substack's strength and weakness lies in its simplicity.
+I go over a crowdsourced feature wishlist from the Type House writers telegram group, and end with thoughts on how the newsletter industry still has room to grow.

 <style>
       .iframe-container {